-A ctions: Time Frame: Responsible Agency: Funding: Quantified Objectives: A) ) Work with housing providers to ensure that special housing needs are addressed to reduce displacement risk for large families, female-headed households, colleae students , and single-parent households with children, through a combination of regulatory incentives, zoning standards, affordable housing programs described in Goal 3, rehabilitation and neighborhood improvement efforts described in Goal 4, and supportive services programs.
-The City will also continue to encourage the production of units with three or more bedrooms for large families, in moderate- and high-resource areas to facilitate housing mobility opportunities for lower- income households and households with special needs.
+A ctions: Time Frame: Responsible Agency: Funding: Quantified Objectives: A) Work with housing providers to ensure that special housing needs are addressed to reduce displacement risk for large families, female-headed households, college students , and single-parent households with children, through a combination of regulatory incentives, zoning standards, affordable housing programs described in Goal 3, rehabilitation and neighborhood improvement efforts described in Goal 4, and supportive services programs.
+The City will also continue to encourage the production of units with three or more bedrooms for large families in moderate- and high-resource areas to facilitate housing mobility opportunities for lower- income households and households with special needs.
 Ongoing and evaluate opportunities annually including meeting with housing providers.
-Community Development Department designated specifically for special needs groups Livermore Housing Authority to develop projects such as Downtown Livermore Apartments, Deleted: through projects such as Downtown Livermore Apartments Deleted: Deleted: B) Work with housing providers to ensure that special housing needs are addressed to reduce displacement risk for persons with physical, behavioral, and developmental disabilities through a combination of regulatory incentives, zoning standards, affordable housing programs described in Goal 3, rehabilitation and neighborhood Ongoing and evaluate opportunities annually including meeting with housing providers.
-Community Development Department CDBG, HOME Investment Partnerships, Affordable Housing Fund (Inclusionary) and other state and federal programs designated Support the creation or rehabilitation of at least 20 units of permanent supportive housing for people with disabilities over the planning period on sites throughout the City, by providing funding ( Deleted: disabilities Deleted: operated
+Community Development Department CDBG, HOME Investment Partnerships, Affordable Housing Fund (Inclusionary) , and other state and federal programs designated specifically for special needs groups Support the creation or rehabilitation of at least 100 units of housing for people and families with special housing needs over the planning period through development agreements with Eden Housing and the Livermore Housing Authority to develop projects such as Downtown Livermore Apartments Deleted: through projects such as Downtown Livermore Apartments Deleted: Deleted: B) Work with housing providers to ensure that special housing needs are addressed to reduce displacement risk for persons with physical, behavioral, and developmental disabilities through a combination of regulatory incentives, zoning standards, affordable housing programs described in Goal 3, rehabilitation and neighborhood Ongoing and evaluate opportunities annually including meeting with housing providers.
+Community Development Department CDBG, HOME Investment Partnerships, Affordable Housing Fund (Inclusionary) and other state and federal programs designated Support the creation or rehabilitation of at least 20 units of permanent supportive housing for people with disabilities over the planning period on sites throughout the City_by providing funding Deleted: disabilities Deleted: operated